trv-wcaneira/act-warning-fireevent-mcve/README.md

 # act-warning-fireevent-mcve
-This is _yet another_ quick MCVE (Minimal, Complete, Verifiable example) to demonstrate what I think could be a bug/unexpected behavior in either React 18 or RTL 13.4.
-OTOH, it could just be that I'm doing it wrong<sup>TM</sup>. :-)
+This was originally a repro/MCVE for what I thought was a React/RTL issue with unnecessary/unexplained `act` warnings.
+It turned out that I was doing it wrong<sup>TM</sup> (and learned/was reminded of something in the process).

 ## Background